smly/git-ai-suggest/src/gas/templates/PROMPT_COMMIT.md

-Generate 4 commit message options for the changes in the following diff.
+Generate 4 commit message options in English for the changes in the following diff.
 The output format should be:
 [1] <commit message 1>
 [2] <commit message 2>